nikhil21268/nikhil21268/README.md

 I'm Nikhil from India, and I love to code.
 I really enjoy learning and implementing concepts in different programming languages such as Java, C, C++, and Python.
 I also enjoy working with the latest tools and technologies in Machine Learning and Artificial Intelligence in general.

 ## Skills and Experience
-* 🖥️ Java, C, Python, C++, MySQL, Machine Learning, JavaScript, HTML, CSS
+* 🖥️ Java, C, Python, C++, MySQL, Machine Learning, JavaScript, HTML, CSS.
 * 🔭 I’m currently working on an NLP project.
-* 🌱 I’m currently learning NLP and Distributed Systems
+* 🌱 I’m currently learning NLP and Distributed Systems.

-<h3 align="center">A passionate frontend developer from India</h3>

-<h3 align="left">Connect with me:</h3>
+*
 <p align="left">
 </p>